Choosing between custom software and off-the-shelf software is not a technical decision. It’s a business decision with long-term consequences.

 That’s not always a problem, but it does introduce dependency.
 If a vendor changes direction or discontinues a product, your options may be limited.

 Custom software gives you ownership.
 You control the roadmap, decide when changes happen, and aren’t bound to a vendor’s priorities.
+You have full control over your own data and can set your own data access policies to meet regulatory, security, and business needs.
 While you may work with a development partner, the software itself remains yours.

 For organizations that view technology as a strategic asset, that control matters.